-Agencies, groups, and/or organizations #1 through 20 were consulted and invited to the public hearing and to comment on the draft plan.
-Agency, group, and/or organization #21 (Nebraska Emergency Management Agency) was consulted as the sole State agency that manages flood prone areas, public land and water resources, and emergency management.
-The State has ongoing consultation efforts with NEMA in addition to the coordination with NEMA's Hazard Mitigation Plan.
+The State consulted with NEMA as the State Agency that manages flood prone areas, public land and water resources, and emergency management.
+The State has on-going consultation efforts with NEMA in addition to the coordination with NEMA's Hazard Mitigation Plan.

-Identify any Agency Types not consulted and provide rationale for not consulting

-The State made every effort to be inclusive in its consultation.
+Identify any Agency Types not consulted and provide rationale for not consulting The State made every effort to be inclusive in its consultation.